As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 A Few Tips for Cleaning Under the Seats

 Removing the seats from a vehicle is actually very simple.
 There’s usually just 4 bolts/nuts holding them down.
-Some seats are heavier than others, so it’s wise to have plenty of space and not work in a cramped garage if you know you’re about to take the seats out.
+Some seats are heavier than others, so it’s wise to give youself plenty of space and not work in a cramped garage if you know you’re about to take the seats out.

 Since you’re detailing a filthy vehicle with stains and other filth on the carpets, you will want to use a drill brush to speed up the process.
 This will make the extracting process so much easier!
 Use a strong all-purpose cleaner and go to town with a drill brush before extracting to remove stains.
 Pay close attention to the areas that are visible, but clean the entire floor for a thorough detail.